 Bistro Don Giovanni – Local institution of rustic Italian fare is the place for outstanding wine country dining including homemade pasta dishes.
 They use herbs, vegetables and produce from local farmers and support ranches that raise humanely-treated, free-roaming livestock and poultry.
 Fritto Misto, Pizzas, Linguine & Clams, Ravioli with Lemon Cream, Pappardelle with Sugo, and Grilled Berkshire Pork Chop are excellent choices if you have trouble deciding.
 4110 Howard Lane, Napa (707) 224-3300

 Carpe Diem Wine Bar – Welcoming wine bar and restaurant in downtown Napa with tasty food and a good choice for happy hour.
 Truffled Popcorn, House Fries, Wild Mushroom Flatbread, and Short Rib Sliders are worthwhile options here.
-1001 2nd Street, Napa (707) 224-0800 (Carpe Diem is currently closed due to the recent earthquake, but are working on reopening)
+1001 2nd Street, Napa (707) 224-0800 (Carpe Diem’s regular location is being remodeled due to the 2014 earthquake, so they are currently operating a “pop-up” store at Oxbow Public Market)

 Celadon – Another great restaurant in the historic Napa Mill, next to the Napa River.
 Enjoy your meal of global comfort food inside, or outside in the sheltered courtyard.
 Crab Cakes, Endive and Pear Salad, Top Sirloin Steak, and the 5-Spice Duck Breast are winners here.
 Sister restaurant to Cole’s Chop House just a few blocks away.
 500 Main St # G, Napa (707) 254-9690